KimTaehee/HappyStream/README.md

 ## Feature

 HappyStream provides a global HTTP caching using [Squid](http://www.squid-cache.org/).
-It also need a root permission.
+It need a root permission.

 ## License